mkishi1221/mkishi1221.github.io/README.md

 # Masayuki Kishi - Personal Website

-A personal website and blog built with Jekyll, showcasing my work as a Product Manager and Full-Stack 0→1 MVP Builder.
+A personal website and blog built with Jekyll, showcasing my work as a Senior Product Manager and Full-Stack 0→1 MVP Builder.
 Features a clean, minimal design with dark/light mode support and responsive layout.

 ## 🚀 Live Site